everx-labs/DeBot-IS-consortium/CountryInput/README.md

     prompt: bytes - utf-8 string to print to the user before input

+    permitted: string[] - if not empty, country codes from which to create a list

+    banned: string[] - if not empty, country codes to exclude from the list

 returns:

     value: string - country code (ISO 3166-1 alpha-2) selected by user